exercism/csharp/exercises/practice/bob/.approaches/if/content.md

 }
 ```

-In this approach you add behavior to the String type using [Extension methods][extension-methods].
-A series of `if` statements use the added methods to evaluate the conditions.
+In this approach you have a series of `if` statements using the private methods to evaluate the conditions.
 As soon as the right condition is found, the correct response is returned.

 Note that there are no `else if` or `else` statements.